 When we think of the Camino de Santiago, we automatically think of the figure of the pilgrim carrying a huge backpack and moving forward with effort, step by step.
 Indeed, preparing the perfect backpack is a struggle to decide between what to take and what stays at home.
-So here are some tips and a final list as a summary.
+So here are some tips that will come in handy.
+At the end of the article you will find a list that you can download as a summary.

 The golden rule: less is more